logaretm/vee-validate/docs/content/guide/components/handling-forms.md

 ## Form Values

 So far you probably noticed we didn't use `v-model` once in the examples.
-This is because in most cases you don't actually need the model values until you submit them to your API or not at all if you are submitting an HTML form without JavaScript.
+This is because in most cases you don't need the model values until you submit them to your API or not at all if you are submitting an HTML form without JavaScript.

 Having to create models just to be able to reference them later is redundant and vee-validate goes around this by creating an internal model for the `<Field />` field component instances and tracks them and keeps them in sync with the input.
 You can still use `v-model` if you need it but vee-validate doesn't require it.